Southborough, Kingston upon Thames

 In 1927 the Kingston bypass crossed Hook Road and a roundabout was constructed.
 This became the site for Southborough’s most prominent landmark, the Ace of Spades roadhouse, which incorporated a garage, a mock-Tudor restaurant built with timbers from the barn at Haycroft Farm, a swimming pool and even an airstrip.
-The Ace of Spades was popular with bypass users, while many locals preferred the Southborough Arms, which moved to larger premises in 1934 and is now the Cap in Hand, which is shown in the photograph above.*
+The Ace of Spades was popular with bypass users, while many locals preferred the Southborough Arms, which moved to larger premises in 1934 and later became the Cap in Hand.

 In the years before the Second World War Southborough was fully suburbanised and most of its villas were pulled down in the process.
 The shops of Ace Parade and Arcade Parade were constructed on the site of Haycroft House and on land that had belonged to one of the area’s grandest homes, The Rhodrons.
 Having endured a protracted decline, the Ace of Spades finally closed after a fire in the mid-1950s.
 Its remaining features were lost when the Hook underpass was constructed in 1959–60.

 Southborough boys’ school opened in 1963; it is now Southborough high school, a specialist business and enterprise college.